Begotten (film): Influence

 Begotten has influenced several avant-garde and experimental films and is cited as an inspiration by several artists.
 Michael Pope's 2001 experimental film Neovoxer has been compared to Begotten as it contains a similar visual style and "impressionistic mythology".
 According to Panos Cosmatos, the flashback sequences in his 2010 film Beyond the Black Rainbow were directly inspired by Begotten.
 When interviewed by the critic Joshua Miller, Cosmatos said that he wanted the sequences to "have the look and feel of an artifact that was in the process of deterioration" and that Begottens visual style was the perfect look for these sequences.
-Kyle Turner from Mubi.com described Lina Rodriguez's 2015 experimental film Ville Marie as being very similar to Merhige's film in terms of cinematic style and use of reverse-exposure.
 Eddie Alcazar's 2016 short film FUCKKKYOUUU was noted by the magazine Vice as possibly influenced by Merhige's film.
 Jimmy Joe Roche's experimental short film, Skin of Man (2018), was also said to have been influenced by Begotten.

-Other films have been noted by critics as sharing some similarities to Begotten.
-Scenes in Can Evrenol's 2015 surrealist horror film Baskin were compared to Begotten.
-James Quinn's 2017 experimental horror film Flesh of the Void was described by several critics as being similar to Merhige's film in style and narrative.
-However, Quinn himself stated, in an interview with Nightmare on Film Street, that he felt his film did not fall into the same category.
-Certain scenes from Blake Williams' 2018 avant-garde science fiction film Prototype were compared to Begotten by Glenn Kenny of The New York Times.
+Critics have described some films as a visual throwback to Begotten, including Baskin (2015), Ville Marie (2015), Flesh of the Void (2017), (Note: Director James Quinn has stated that he felt the film did not fall into the same category as Begotten.) and Prototype (2018).
+(Note: Attributed to multiple references:)

 The album cover for the Swedish heavy metal band Katatonia 1997 album Sounds of Decay contains a screenshot of Begotten.
 In an interview with webzine Chronicles of Chaos, band member Jonas Renkse recalled the idea behind the inclusion of the image came out during a conversation with a member of the record label Avantgarde Music.
 The doom metal band Begotten derive their name from film.
 In the promotional video for their 2001 song "Sterile Nails and Thunderbowels", the Swedish black metal band Silencer used clips from Begotten interspersed with original footage.
 The American music artist Zola Jesus listed the film as a major inspiration for her 2017 music album Okovi, stating in an interview with ARTnews that during the development of the album, she played the film on loop to help with Okovis audio and visual aesthetic.
 For their experimental musical composition Frankenstein Bemshi! at the 2018 Rochester Fringe Festival, the performers Dave Esposito and G. E. Schwartz mixed portions of Begotten with the 1910 film Frankenstein, accompanied by live guitar music, electronic soundscapes, spoken narration and poetry added as text to the movie's image.